Raivis80/First-Milestone-Project/README.md

     #### **Recent Reviews**
     - Reviewsis fully responsive, bootstrap Grid system was used for responsive galery layout desing.
-    - For the content inside review box, flexBox design was implemented to be able to align an image next to a paragraph.
+    - For the content inside review box, flexBox design was implemented to be able to align an image next to a paragraph and to make it responsive.

     #### **Contact Page Design**
     - Contact Form is responsive on most devices.